Burnout | Stress & Self-Care

 Nursing can be an emotionally strenuous profession.

-From patient losses to angry family members, there is a lot that can go on throughout the day that they must deal with.
+From patient losses to angry family members, a lot that goes on throughout the day that you must deal with.

-Psychology Today outlines that debriefing or venting some of your stressors to someone you trust is a great way to alleviate tension and stress.
+Psychology Today states that debriefing or venting some of your stressors to someone you trust is a great way to alleviate tension and stress.

-By allowing this support system dynamic among your team, it is one of the slow-turning wheels that builds resilience in nursing.
+Fostering a support system dynamic is one of the slow-turning wheels that builds resilience in nursing.

 nursing class